On spaces of arc-smooth maps

 Let us recall some facts; details can be found in \cite{Rainer:2021aa}.
 The class $\cE^{\{\om\}}$ is non-quasianalytic and hence admits nontrivial functions with compact support if and only if $\om$ is non-quasianalytic.
 It is stable under composition if and only if $\om$ is equivalent to a concave weight function (see \cite{FernandezGalbis06} and \cite{RainerSchindl12}).

-If $\om$ is strong and satisfies \eqref{e:robust} and $X\subseteq \R^d$ is a simple fat closed subanalytic set, then each function in $\cE^{\{\om\}}(X)$ extends to a function in $\cE^{\{\om\}}(\R^d)$.
-Indeed, the strong weight functions are precisely those among the non-quasianalytic ones that admit a $\cE^{\{\om\}}$ version of the Whitney extension theorem.
+If $\om$ is robust and $X\subseteq \R^d$ is a simple fat closed subanalytic set, then each function in $\cE^{\{\om\}}(X)$ extends to a function in $\cE^{\{\om\}}(\R^d)$.
+Indeed, the strong weight functions are precisely those among the non-quasianalytic ones that admit a $\cE^{\{\om\}}$ version of the Whitney extension theorem, by \cite{BBMT91}.
 That a function in $\cE^{\{\om\}}(X)$ defines a Whitney jet of class $\cE^{\{\om\}}$ on $X$ follows from \eqref{e:robust3} and \cite[Lemma 10.1]{Rainer18}.